Seoul Station: KTX

 Some KTX services operating along sections of the conventional Honam Line bound for GwangjuSongjeong, Mokpo and Yeosu Expo arrive and depart Yongsan Station.

 ITX-Saemaeul

 Seoul Station is the terminus of all ITX-Saemaeul trains along the Gyeongbu and Gyeongjeon Lines to Busan, Daejeon, Daegu, Pohang, Masan and Jinju.
 ITX-Saemaeul trains on the Honam and Jeolla lines arrive and depart Yongsan Station.
 ITX-Saemaeul trains to the east of Korea serve Cheongnyangni Station.

 Mugunghwa-ho

 Seoul Station is the terminus of all Mugunghwa-ho trains along the Gyeongbu and Gyeongjeon Lines to Busan, Daejeon, Daegu, Pohang, Masan and Jinju; along the and along the Chungbuk Line to Jecheon.
 Mugunghwa-ho trains on the Honam and Jeolla lines arrive and depart Yongsan Station.
 Mugunghwa-ho trains to the east of Korea serve Cheongnyangni Station.

-Korail Tourist Trains
+Korail tourist trains

 Seoul Station is the terminus of a number of Korail's tourist trains, including: